potassco/plasp/README.md

 ## Usage

-To translate SAS files into ASP facts, call:
+To translate an SAS file into ASP facts, call:

 ```bash
 $ plasp file.sas